 - 5.1 Students with special educational needs have the same entitlement to transport assistance under legislation or policies agreed by Swindon Borough Council as all other students (please see section 3 of the policy, Eligibility).
-The special educational needs of the student may also be taken into account (please refer to page 6 of section 3). - 5.2 However, where a student has special educational needs the nearest appropriate school/ establishment (i.e. that provides education suitable to the age, ability and aptitude of the student, including any special educational needs) may well be different than that for other student. - 5.3 Where a School is named by the Local Authority on a student's Education Health and Care Plan (EHCP) or Statement of Special Educational Needs, that school will be deemed to be the student's nearest appropriate school for the purposes of transport eligibility, unless named as a result of parental preference, and in the Authority's view, the child's needs could be met at a nearer school, which has also been named in the Statement or EHCP. - 5.4 The appropriate transport provision for a student with special educational needs will be determined by the Council based on the student's needs. - 5.5 Parent/carers may chose a different school to the nearest suitable school, as long as the school will still meet the needs of the student as outlined in the statement / EHCP.
+The special educational needs of the student may also be taken into account (please refer to 3.17). - 5.2 However, where a student has special educational needs the nearest appropriate school/ establishment (i.e. that provides education suitable to the age, ability and aptitude of the student, including any special educational needs) may well be different than that for another students. - 5.3 Where a School is named by the Local Authority on a student's Education Health and Care Plan (EHCP), that school will be deemed to be the student's nearest appropriate school for the purposes of transport eligibility, unless named as a result of parental preference, and in the Authority's view, the child's needs could be met at a nearer school, which has also been named in the EHCP. - 5.4 The appropriate transport provision for a student with special educational needs will be determined by the Council based on the student's needs. - 5.5 Parent/carers may chose a different school to the nearest suitable school, as long as the school will still meet the needs of the student as outlined in the EHCP.
 However, the parent/carers will then become liable for the transport costs to that school. - 5.6 If the Local Authority names a residential school at some distance from the parent / carer's home, the SEN code of practice states that the Local Authority should provide transport or travel assistance.
-The frequency of such journeys will be determined at time of placement and reviewed as appropriate. - 5.7 All transport arrangements will be subject to an Annual Review for those children with an EHCP or statement of SEN. The type of transport or level of support may change to reflect the changing needs of the student.
-The provision of transport may change or cease to be necessary as the child grows older, and if they become more independent.
+The frequency of such journeys will be determined at time of placement and reviewed as appropriate. - 5.7 All transport arrangements will be subject to an Annual Review for those children with an EHCP.
+The type of transport or level of support may change to reflect the changing needs of the student.
+The provision of transport may change or cease to be necessary as the child grows older, to support increased independence as appropriate.
 Such decisions will be taken on an individual basis and will take full account of the child's needs. - 5.8 When a student with an EHCP transfers to post 16 provision they will then be assessed using the post 16 transport policy (section 6). - 5.9 Transport assistance will not be provided for: - 5.9.1 Parents or students to attend extra-curricular activities - 5.9.2 Students to attend doctors, dental or any other appointments - 5.9.3 Students to attend breakfast or after school clubs / activities - 5.9.4 Students excluded during the school day - 5.9.5 Students to attend work experience placements